Can Being Nearsighted Cause Headaches?

-When light enters a healthy eye, it focuses on the retina, the light-sensitive inner lining of the back of the eyeball.
+In an eye with no refractive error (a condition called emmetropia), light focuses perfectly on the retina, the light-sensitive inner lining of the back of the eyeball.
 Photoreceptor cells in the retina convert the light into signals that are transported by the optic nerve to the visual center in the brain.

 In people who are nearsighted, the light focuses short of the retina.
 This causes blurry distance vision.
 Headaches are caused by the eyestrain created by the blurred vision and the squinting a nearsighted person typically does to attempt to see more clearly.